Yorman Bazardo: Detroit Tigers

 The Tigers sent Bazardo to the Triple-A Toledo Mud Hens where he spent most of the 2007 season, posting a 10–6 record with an ERA of 3.75.
 Bazardo was called up several times in 2007 to fill in for the injury-plagued Tigers, cobbling together a 2–1 record with a 2.38 ERA in 11 appearances.

 Bazardo began the 2008 season with the Tigers, but was designated for assignment after giving up eight runs over three innings in three appearances.
 After clearing waivers Bazardo rejoined the Mud Hens.
 He became a free agent at the end of the season.

 Philadelphia Phillies

 In December 2008, Bazardo signed a minor league contract with the Philadelphia Phillies.
 He was subsequently released by the organization in April 2009.

 Houston Astros

 On January 7, 2009, Bazardo signed a minor league contract with the Houston Astros.
-Assigned to their AAA affiliate, the Round Rock Express, Bazardo was named a Pacific Coast League midseason All-Star.
+Assigned to their Triple-A affiliate, the Round Rock Express, Bazardo was named a Pacific Coast League midseason All-Star.
 On August 8, the Astros purchased Bazardo's contract, and he pitched in ten games for Houston through the end of the season, making six starts.
 He pitched in the minors for Houston in 2010 before becoming a free agent.